 Types of events in the Event Management Process

-There are three types of events that are managed in the Event Management Process. fundamentally: regular operations, exception, and unusual operation.
+There are three types of events that are managed in the Event Management Process. fundamentally: regular operations, exceptions, and unusual operations.

-Regular, frequent and known activities in an IT Service provider are characterized as regular operations.
+Regular, frequent, and known activities in an IT Service provider are characterized as regular operations.
 These are managed in this process.
 For instance, a user login to use an application is characterized as a regular operation.
-Similarly, a user logout from the system, using an application in the system, and using a service etc. are all regular operations for an IT service provider.
+Similarly, a user logging out from the system, using an application in the system, using a service, etc. are all regular operations for an IT service provider.